PapaCosta/Data-Analysis-Portfolio/README.md

 Investing should be a way to try to beat inflation, trying to keep or increase the value of our money over time, so we'll take a look into inflation and consider it as the reference to breakeven and check again the worst cases and the variation of the percentage of negative returns.

 Finally, we'll try to find out if there is a way to improve the chances of not getting negative returns or at least decrease the breakeven duration.
+***Disclaimer**: Nothing written here is financial advice.
+Past performance does not guarantee future results.*
 **Link for the full report and code:** <b><a href="https://github.com/pccostapt/time-in-the-market---how-long-is-long-enough/blob/main/Time_in_the_Market_how_long_is_long_enough_.ipynb" target="_blank">**here**</a></b>